ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 This is a great resource, but it assumes you have had some experience with object oriented programming or even some background in groovy/Java.
 You will run across methods that aren't part of nextflow but part of the groovy language like [`.trim, .flatten, and the word "it"`].
 At first this was hard to separate out when we just wanted to know how to do X.  While they do have examples in their [nextflow patterns section](https://github.com/nextflow-io/patterns), it isn't quite sufficient yet to quickly learn to create a nextflow workflow.

-Seqera labs just came out with a [very comprehensive set of tutorials](https://seqera.io/training/) and I strongly encourage you to explore it as it covers everything you will need to create nextflow workflows.
+Seqera labs just came out (End of August 2020) with a [very comprehensive set of tutorials](https://seqera.io/training/) and I strongly encourage you to explore it as it covers everything you will need to create nextflow workflows.
 However, if you are looking for a shorter, quick start guide type tutorial geared toward biologist turned bioinformatician, this tutorial is for you.

 ### A practical example